edwinmesa/dt_edwin_sair_portfolio/README.md

 # Data Engineering | Python Developer | Business Intelligence :rocket: | :bar_chart:

 ## About Me :raising_hand:
-### Edwin Sair have solid experience of CI/CD in the life cycle of analytics to build applications and innovate,  support teams to drive growth and maintain a competitive edge.
+### Edwin Sair is a System Engineer that have solid experience of CI/CD in the life cycle of analytics to build applications and innovate,  support teams to drive growth and maintain a competitive edge.
 He is  creative, multifunctional, proficient, dynamic, that provides cutting-edge solutions in the company.
 He have the capacity for understanding the strategies, visualizing and designing data solutions for different business areas.
 He enjoy working with tools for data science, learning and researching new technologies

 ## Key Responsabilities :dart:
 - Building, delivering and maintaining data pipelines to support data analytics and Machine Learning work across Credit, Finance, Supply Chain and Commercial.